ganeti/ganeti/doc/security.rst

 the cluster-wide shared SSH key.

 RPC communication between the master and nodes is protected using SSL/TLS encryption.
-Both the client and the server must have the cluster-wide shared SSL/TLS certificate and verify it when establishing the connection by comparing fingerprints.
-We decided not to use a CA to simplify the key handling.
+The server must have must have the cluster-wide shared SSL/TLS certificate.
+When acting as a client, the nodes use an individual SSL/TLS certificate.
+On incoming requests, the server checks whether the client's certificate is that of a master candidate by verifying its finterprint to a list of known master candidate certificates.
+We decided not to use a CA (yet) to simplify the key handling.

 The DRBD traffic is not protected by encryption, as DRBD does not support this.
 It's therefore recommended to implement host-level